Brandeis University: Student life

 The university has an active student government, the Brandeis Student Union, as well as more than 270 student organizations.
 Fraternities and sororities are not officially recognized by Brandeis University, as they are contrary to a central tenet of the university, namely, that student organizations be open to all students, with membership determined by competency or interest.

 According to an official handbook, "exclusive or secret societies are inconsistent with the principles of openness to which the University is committed."
 Brandeis became the first university to ban Students for Justice in Palestine from campus, occurring shortly after a vigil hosted by SJP relating to Palestinian lives lost in the Gaza war.

 Brandeis has 11 a cappella groups, six undergraduate-run theater companies, one sketch comedy troupe (Boris' Kitchen, founded in 1987), four improv-comedy groups, and many other cultural and arts clubs, as well as student activism groups that advocate for causes including environmentalism, immigration reform, LGBTQ rights, feminism, and anti-racism.

+Eight undergraduate organizations have received the distinction of "secured status," meaning they have existed more than five years and "have a specific purpose of serving the entire Brandeis student body."
+These student organizations include The Brandeis Justice, the Brandeis Emergency Medical Corps, and the Campus Activities Board.
+In April 2026, the Brandeis Mountain Club (B.M.C.) became the university's newest secured club.
+Since 1987, the organization has offered students free and fully-financed wilderness trips including, skiing, backpacking, ice-climbing, whitewater rafting and more.
+For several years, it has been the largest student organization in terms of student signups, with nearly 1,500 members.

 Brandeis is also home to what has been cited as one of the country's few undergraduate-run law publications.
 Of particular note is the Brandeis Academic Debate and Speech Society (B.A.D.A.S.S.), which consistently ranks as one of the top 10 debate teams in the United States, and participates across the globe in the World Universities Debating Championships each year.
 During the 2012–2013 school year, B.A.D.A.S.S. was the second most successful team overall on the American Parliamentary Debate Association Circuit.